DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_move.md

 ### Description

-@short:Moves a task to the specified position and returns an empty json object
+@short: Moves a task to the specified position and returns an empty json object

 The route handles the PUT request made to the **'/move/{id}'** path.
 For more details about available operations, see the description of the **operation** property sent in the request body (see the **Payload** section below).